mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 ---
 layout: post
 title: "Learning How To Learn Programming"
-published: true
+published: false
 ---
 #

 ### Learning How To Learn Programming: Notes on _Teaching Programming with the Kernel Language Approach_

-_These are some notes on Van Roy and Haridi's <a href="http://www.info.ucl.ac.be/people/PVR/fdpefinalweb.pdf">Teaching Programming with the Kernel Language Approach" (PDF)</a> outlining the pedagogy employed in the pair's landmark work __Concepts, Techniques, and Models of Computer Programming__.
-I will walk through some of the key concepts of the paper, and hypothesize that the same techniques that the authors advocate for classroom use are applicable in professional settings._
+_These are some notes on Van Roy and Haridi's <a href="http://www.info.ucl.ac.be/people/PVR/fdpefinalweb.pdf">Teaching Programming with the Kernel Language Approach" (PDF)</a> outlining the pedagogy employed in the pair's landmark work <a href="http://www.info.ucl.ac.be/~pvr/book.html">Concepts, Techniques, and Models of Computer Programming</a>.
+I will walk through some of the key concepts of the paper, and hypothesize that the same techniques that the authors advocate for classroom use are applicable in professional settings, while asking an important question about the impact that commercial software development has on professional programmers understanding of Computer Science._

 #### Bridging The Gap

 What techniques to use to bridge the gap between the pure ideas of computer science and the realities of practical programming is impacted by the venue - the workplace, the classroom and the laboratory all have different needs.
 Van Roy and Haridi present "a new way to teach programming" that exposes and challenges the basic assumptions of typical classroom computer science education, with the goal of empowering the student with a strong grasp of underlying principles balanced by some experience with practical application.

-The classroom is the first place many people get exposed to computer science and programming but many professional programmers are self-taught, and regardless of their pedigree, computer science education is a scarce resource.
+The classroom is the first place many people get exposed to computer science and programming but many professional programmers are self-taught, and regardless of their pedigree, classroom computer science education is a scarce resource.
 Ultimately I'm interested in how the concepts that Van Roy and Haridi champion can be applied to professional programming.
-How can we harness the power of kernel language concepts and shine the light on the _deus ex machina_ of "how do computers work?"
+How can we harness the power of kernel language concepts and shine the light on the _deus ex machina_ of "how computers work"

 > "We present the kernel language approach, a new way to teach programming that situates most of the widely-known programming paradigms (including imperative, object-oriented, concurrent, logic, and functional) in a uniform setting that shows their deep relationships and how to use them together."

 > "Widely-different practical languages...are explained by straightforward translations into closely-related kernel languages, simple languages that consist of small numbers of programmer-significant concepts."

 These two quotes sum up the _what_ and the _how_ of the kernel language approach.
+In terms of the kernel language itself, it is in fact its own programming language, a sort of "runnable pseudocode" that is executable in the <a href="http://www.mozart-oz.org/">Mozart/Oz platform</a>.

 At this point it is easy to indulge the "practical" part of your brain that says that there's no point in studying a language that you can't use in production.
 I often have to remind myself that I didn't learn to program in a language that I ended up using in any professional capacity, and that many around me learned with an entirely different toolchain, an entirely different mindset, an entirely different venue.

-#### The Kernel Language Approach
+#### Programming, As It Was Taught

 According to the text, programming is typically taught in one of three different ways: